List of Uta no Prince-sama characters: STARISH

-Otoya is a student in Class A. He's a friendly and positive person who enjoys singing.
+Otoya is a student in Class A. He's a friendly and positive person whose hobbies include soccer and raising cacti.
 He shares a room with Tokiya.
 Otoya is an orphan, as his mother supposedly died in a plane crash, and he has never met his father.
+He often returns to the orphanage he grew up in to play with and take care of the children.
 Otoya decided to become an idol because he heard his father was one.
 He plays the guitar.
+His image color is red and his birthday is on April 11.